 Education: Ph.D., Genetics, University of Washington; B.S., Biology, Cornell University

-Experience Summary: Dr. Holly Davies is a senior toxicologist in the Washington State Department of Health, where she leads the agency’s initiative to prevent and reduce toxic threats.
-She has experience in chemical policy, scientific research, and teaching.
-Her work at the Department of Ecology has focused on Chemical Action Plans to identify, characterize, and evaluate all uses and releases of a specific persistent, bioaccumulative, and toxic chemical (PBT) or group of PBTs followed by a suite of recommended actions needed to protect human health and the environment.
+Experience Summary: Dr. Holly Davies is an experienced professional in chemical policy, scientific research, and teaching.
+Her previous employment with the Washington State, Department of Ecology was focused on Chemical Action Plans to identify, characterize, and evaluate all uses and releases of specific persistent, bioaccumulative, and toxic chemicals (PBT) or groups of PBTs followed by a suite of recommended actions needed to protect human health and the environment.
 Dr. Davies is a member of the Society of Environmental Toxicology and Chemistry, and actively participates in the Children's Environmental Health Working Group within the Washington Chapter of the Collaborative on Health and the Environment.
 Her postdoctoral research (2000-2004) is on mammalian reproduction and development, transcription factors, and genomics.

 - Dr. William Doucette